 Nathan Leuthold: I have been trying to ask the same question since I pulled in the driveway.

-He didn’t say “I have been trying to answer the same question since I pulled in the driveway” or “I have been asking the same question since I pulled in the driveway” but “I have been trying to ask the same question since I pulled in the driveway”.
-He shows deception.
+He is unable to say “I have been trying to answer the same question since I pulled in the driveway” or “I have been asking the same question since I pulled in the driveway”, he says “I have been trying to ask the same question since I pulled in the driveway”.
+He is deceptive.

 Nathan Leuthold is recalling something that happened two days before the murder: (…) then pulled in our driveway without the lights on.
 They… they were on the road when they turned the lights off, you know, this is kind of weird, pulling the driveway, I merely go through into… into the front door and flip the outside lights on car please.
 Similar situation but this time into the neighbour’s driveway.

 Nathan is mudding the waters telling detectives a story about a car and lights on and off.

 Detective: This is the problem I get, she has been shot in the house, okay?
 I need to figure out how that car get to Robinson park, okay?

 Denise’s car was found in a park close to the house, an inexplicable finding in a murder related to a burglary.

 To say “Uhm, uhm” is like to answer with a question, it is a pause to think, a signal that indicates that the question is sensitive to him.